-- 1) IMS GLC provides document templates to help your group prepare its documents.
-Templates are available from the spec-central github repository. - 2) IMS GLC has a specific style and format for the documents and schemas it publishes and a system for naming and versioning.
+- 1) 1EdTech provides document templates to help your group prepare its documents.
+Templates are available from the spec-central github repository. - 2) 1EdTech has a specific style and format for the documents and schemas it publishes and a system for naming and versioning.
 All materials must conform to these established methods.
-If you have any questions, about document naming or formatting, please contact the Document Manager. - 3) The Development cycle for specifications is typically as follows:
+If you have any questions about document naming or formatting, please contact the Technical Program Manager. - 3) The Development cycle for specifications is typically 9 months as follows:

-Charters 2-3 months Final Documents
+Charters 1 months Final Documents

 Base Documents 2-3 months

-Candidate Final Documents 6-12 months
+Candidate Final Documents 2-3 months

-Candidate Final / Public Draft Release 4 months
+Candidate Final / Public Draft Release 1 months

-Develop Final Specification 6-12 months
+Develop Final Specification 3-4 months

 This development cycle guides the timeline established in the chartering phase as planning for future work is done with this schedule in place.
 The team leads ensure that their group meets the established timelines and discourages scope creep.
-If problems arise IMS GLC staff are available to assist team leads in finding resolution.
+If problems arise 1EdTech staff are available to assist team leads in finding resolution.

-4) Once chartered, a group will create and maintain a public description of the project on the IMS Public Website that includes descriptions of: Problem Being Addressed, Objectives, Co-chairs, Participant Organizations, Expected Impact, and Quarterly Update (where is the group now and how far away are key releases, etc.).
+4) Once chartered, a group will create and maintain a public description of the project on the 1EdTech Public Website that includes descriptions of: Problem Being Addressed, Objectives, Co-chairs, Participant Organizations, Expected Impact, and Quarterly Update (where is the group now and how far away are key releases, etc.).